 During the three months ended March 31, 2020, several significant economic events took place that severely impacted the demand on drilling services, including the significant drop in crude oil prices caused by OPEC+'s price war coupled with a decrease in the demand due to the COVID-19 pandemic.
 To maintain a competitive edge in a challenging market, the Company's management introduced a new strategy focused on operating various types of highly capable upgraded rigs and phasing out the older, less capable fleet.
-This resulted in grouping the super-spec rigs of our legacy Domestic FlexRig3 asset group with our FlexRig5 asset group, creating a new "Domestic super-spec FlexRig" asset group, while combining the legacy Domestic conventional asset group, FlexRig4 asset group and FlexRig3 non-super-spec rigs into one asset group (Domestic non-super-spec asset group).
-Given the low utilization, previously projected, for our Domestic non-super-spec asset group and all International asset groups, we considered these economic factors to be indicators that these asset groups may be impaired.
+This resulted in grouping the super-spec rigs of our legacy Domestic FlexRig3 asset group, with our FlexRig5 asset group, creating a new "Domestic super-spec FlexRig" asset group, while combining the legacy Domestic conventional asset group.
+FlexRig4 asset group and FlexRig3 non-super-spec rigs to one asset group (Domestic non-super-spec asset group and all International asset groups, we considered these economic factors to be indicators that these asset groups may be impaired.